To be the best institution in the region in the provision of public legal services and promotion of a just, democratic and corruption-free nation.

 - The Attorney General is also the promoter of the rule of law and defender of the public interest.

-- Reviewing and overseeing legal matters pertaining to Public Trustee and administration of estates and trusts;
+- Review and oversee legal matters pertaining to Public Trustee and administration of estates and trusts;

-- Negotiating, drafting and vetting local and international instruments, treaties and agreements involving the Government and its Institutions;
+- Negotiate, draft and vet local and international instruments, treaties and agreements involving the Government and its Institutions;

-- Adjudicating complaints made against practicing advocates, firms of Advocates, a member or employee thereof and where necessary ensuring that disciplinary action is taken;
+- Adjudicate complaints made against practicing advocates, firms of Advocates, a member or employee thereof and where necessary ensuring that disciplinary action is taken;

-- Undertaking drafting of bills, subsidiary legislation, notices of appointment to state corporations, constitutional and public offices, and review of laws.
+- Draft bills, subsidiary legislation, notices of appointment to state corporations, constitutional and public offices, and review of laws.

-- Reviewing and overseeing legal matters pertaining to the registration of companies, business names, societies, adoptions, and marriages.
+- Review and oversee legal matters pertaining to the registration of companies, business names, societies, adoptions, and marriages.